-If an IRA conversion contribution is made to a Roth IRA that later is revoked, and distribution is made to the taxpayer, enter the gross distribution in box 1 of Form 1099-R. If no earnings are distributed, enter 0 (zero) in box 2a and Code 8 in box 7.
-If earnings are distributed, enter the amount of the earnings in box 2a.
+If an IRA conversion contribution is made to a Roth IRA that later is revoked or closed, and a distribution is made to the taxpayer, enter the gross distribution in box 1 of Form 1099-R. If no earnings are distributed, enter 0 (zero) in box 2a and Code J in box 7.
+If earnings are distributed, enter the amount of the earnings in box 2a and Code J in box 7.
 These earnings could be subject to the 10% early distribution tax under section 72(t).
-If they are subject to the tax, enter Code J in box 7; if the earnings are not subject to that tax, enter Codes T and 8.